yicheng4/collabs-user-study-version/ckpt1/README.md

 - `webpack.config.ts`: Webpack config for the client-side app (**you do not need to change this**).
 - `tsconfig.json`: TypeScript config for the client-side app (**you do not need to change this**).

-## Hints
-In `async function ()` part, we’ve pointed out the variables where the frontend gets inputs.
-Please follow the comments and update (or fetch) the values in the data structures.

-While working, you can test the code you have written so far.
-Checking the console would help you to debug.
-When you are updating the data, please update all the non-empty data read from the html form.
-If the form is empty, you can either update the data as an empty string or not change it.

-Fill in the `TODO`s in the template so that the animal’s `name` (i.e. Alice, Bob) and height (i.e. 3 inches) can be collaboratively edited.
-That way, the animal shelter staff can edit them on different devices!